DaLVeRS2001/japanese-kana-kanji-trainer/README.md

 # Refactoring/Optimization

 0. reduce bundler as much as possible
-1. set useMemo for all hooks
+1. set useMemo for all hooks, useCallbacks
 2. convert func arguments to {} if the func has more than one arg
 3. delete the element when it gets to the top
 4. change px to rem in js